Laura Waters: Research and career

-In 2019 Waters was elected Chair of the British HIV Association (BHIVA).
+From 2019-2023 Waters was Chair of the British HIV Association (BHIVA).
 She is a Fellow of the Board of the British Association of Sexual Health & HIV (BASHH).
 In this capacity, Waters as informed guidelines on the treatment of HIV-positive people.
 Waters works with the JUSTRI (The Training and Resource Initiative), a non-profit organisation that to improve responses to HIV.
 As part of this partnership, Waters provides training to medical students around the world.

 During the COVID-19 pandemic Waters worked to provide guidance for people living with HIV (PLWH).
 She provided advice through her column in Boyz magazine and on the BHIVA website.
 Waters worked with BASHH to produce a contingency programme to maintain sexual health during the SARS-CoV-2 lockdown.
 As many genitourinary and reproductive health doctors were moved to the frontline, Waters was concerned about the disruption to sexual health during the pandemic.
 The BHIVA and BASHH recommended that the government introduce digitised sexual health advice, provide free, secure access to emergency contraceptives as well as removing all barriers to care.
 In April 2020, Waters criticised the Government of the United Kingdom's decision to send a text message to HIV-positive people encouraging them to stay at home because of risk to coronavirus disease, as there was no evidence that people with well controlled HIV needed to shield.
-In May 2020, Waters, the BHIVA and the European AIDS Clinical Society released a statement that combined multiple clinical studies to evaluate the risk of HIV-positive people to become infected with coronavirus disease, and said that were was no additional risk for people living with HIV.
+In May 2020, Waters, the BHIVA and the European AIDS Clinical Society released a statement that combined multiple clinical studies to evaluate the risk of HIV-positive people to become infected with coronavirus disease, and said that there was no additional risk for people living with HIV.